dmd-program/dmd-100/topics/character.md

 ## Types in fictional stories

-Characters are often a combination of the following types:
+Characters are often one or a combination of the following types:

 1. Main character
   - The story typically follows this character most closely.
 They are needed to resolve the conflict.